Ketogenic Diet: 5 Things You Should Know About It

 What is the Ketogenic Diet and How does it Work?

 The ketogenic diet is also known as the low carb diet, and is based around placing the body into a state of ketosis.
-When we eat foods high in carbohydrates, such as sugary cereal, cake and bread, the body produces glucose and insulin.
+When we eat foods high in carbohydrates, such as sugary cereal, cake and bread, the body produces glucose and a specific hormone.

 Glucose is the body’s preferred energy source, as it’s the easiest molecule for it to convert and use as energy.
-Insulin is produced to take the glucose around the bloodstream.
+A specific hormone is produced to take the glucose around the bloodstream.

 As the fats taken in aren’t needed, they’re stored.
 By lowering the amount of carbohydrates you take in, the body goes into a state of ketosis.
 This is a natural process the body initiates when it’s in survival mode, due to low food intake.
 During ketosis, ketones are produced from the breakdown of fats in the liver.